JillAshey/Ashey_Barott_Lab_Notebook/posts/2025-08-26-cnidarian_sperm_smRNA_analysis.md

 https://rna.sysu.edu.cn/tsRFun/analysisResults/0/index.php

 I also found [tRFTarget](http://trftarget.net/online_targets), which can be used to identify the targets of tDRs.
 They have an online tool which seems very nifty.

 Maybe try [tsRFinder](https://github.com/zhlingl/tsRFun/tree/main/tsRFinder)

 or mintMAP

+How about I just try to map the reads to the tRNA fasta??